miguelric/RequestsLog/README.md

 class="readonly-textarea-field" readonly>{{x.rqstBy_description}}</textarea>
 ```

 Also!
-Notice I did use the dot notation in the update() function in `app.py`.
+Notice I did use the dot notation in the update() functions in `app.py`.
 Model objects do not support item assignment, and using something like:
 ```
     row = session.query(db_table).filter_by(requestId = formID).one()